Role: Reader Member CRC Executive (until November 2015)

 I was very pleased to be elected to the Central Readers’ Council Executive Committee in 2005 and during this first term, I hope that I have sufficiently raised critical questions and issues related to the oft misunderstood and thankless Reader ministry.

-To advertise on the Reader Website or in The Reader magazine, contact the website editor.
+To advertise on the Reader Website or in The Reader magazine, contact our Advertising Manager - Kevin Wild, or the website editor.